chmouel/ftp-cloudfs/README.rst

-  Except as contained in this notice, the name of Rackspace US, Inc. shall not be used in advertising or otherwise to promote the sale, use or other dealings in this Software without prior written authorization from Rackspace US, Inc.
+  Except as contained in this notice, the name of Rackspace US, Inc. shall not be used in advertising or otherwise to promote the sale, use or other dealings in this Software without prior written authorisation from Rackspace US, Inc.

 Author
 ======